zabador/ObsidianVault/Changing Linux key bindings.md

-# Changing mod keys to match Mac
+# Changing Linux mod keys to match Mac

 First we need to find out what keys are what.
 We can do this by running xev